 For optimal tire wear and performance, tire pressure should be checked regularly with a gauge.
 Do not rely solely on the monitor system.
 Please see your Honda dealer for details.

 Vehicle Stability Assist (VSA®) with Traction Control

 This sophisticated safety system aids the driver in retaining control of the vehicle if side slippage is detected during understeer or oversteer conditions.
-When the driver is cornering or must make a sudden maneuver, if traction loss is detected the system will engage to help restore the driver's intended course.
+When the driver is cornering or must make a sudden maneuver, the system will engage to help restore the driver's intended course.

 VSA is not a substitute for safe driving.
 It cannot correct the vehicle’s course in every situation or compensate for reckless driving.
 Control of the vehicle always remains with the driver.